Communication Skills for Workplace Success

 Employers Look For These Communication Skills

 The ability to communicate effectively with superiors, colleagues, and staff is essential, no matter what industry you work in.
 Workers in the digital age must know how to effectively convey and receive messages in person as well as via phone, email, and social media.
-Good communication skills will help get hired, land promotions, and be a success throughout your career.
+Good communication skills will help you get hired, land promotions, and be a success throughout your career.

 Top 10 Communication Skills

 Take the time to practice active listening.
 Active listening involves paying close attention to what the other person is saying, asking clarifying questions, and rephrasing what the person says to ensure understanding ("So, what you're saying is…").
 Through active listening, you can better understand what the other person is trying to say, and can respond appropriately.

 Eye contact is also important; you want to look the person in the eye to demonstrate that you are focused on the person and the conversation (however, be sure not to stare at the person, which can make him or her uncomfortable).